mlhartme/stool/client/documentation.md

       git:ssh://git@github.com/mlhartme/hellowar.git

-### Project
+### Workspace

-A project maps sources to stages.
+A workspace maps sources to stages.
 A source can be a Java War file or a Dockerfile.

-You'll typically work with projects like this: you have a checkout of one or multiple applications of yours.
+You'll typically work with workspaces like this: you have a checkout of one or multiple applications of yours.
 If they are Java Applications, you build the war(s) with something like `mvn clean package`.
-You create a Stool project with `sc create` or `sc attach`, work with your stage (e.g. build it with `sc build`), and when you're done, you clean up with `sc detach` or `sc delete`
+You create a workspace with `sc create` or `sc attach`, work with your stage (e.g. build it with `sc build`), and when you're done, you clean up with `sc detach` or `sc delete`

-Technically, the project is stored in `.backstage/project.yaml`
+Technically, the workspace is stored in `.backstage/workspace.yaml`

-The current project used by a Stool command is determined by searching the working directory and it parents for a project file.
+The current workspace used by a Stool command is determined by searching the working directory and it parents for a workspace file.

 ### Attached stages and stage indicator

-The current stages are the stages refenenced by the current project.
+The current stages are the stages referenced by the current workspace.
 Unless otherwise specified, stage commands operate on the current stages.

 The stage indicator `> somestage@context <` is displayed in front of your shell prompt, it lists the current stages.
 The context is omitted if it's the current context.

-If you create a new stage, Stool creates a new project and attaches to the newly created stage(s).
-If you `cd` into a different project, the stage indicator changes accordingly.
+If you create a new stage, Stool creates a new workspace and attaches to the newly created stage(s).
+If you `cd` into a different workspace, the stage indicator changes accordingly.
 You can explicitly change the attached stage with `sc attach` and `sc detach`.
-The stage indicator is invisible if you have no current project.
+The stage indicator is invisible if you have no current workspace.

 ### Properties